Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/setting-up-a-persistent-volume/guide.en-gb.md

 * `ReadOnlyMany`: the PV can be mounted read-only by many nodes
 * `ReadWriteMany`: the PV can be mounted as read-write by many nodes

-Our storage resource, Cinder, doesn't allow to mount a PV on several nodes at the same time, so you need to use the `ReadWriteOnce` access mode.
+The default MKS storage classes don't allow mounting a PV on several nodes: only the `ReadWriteOnce` access mode is supported at the moment.

+Additional `ReadWriteMany` storage classes can be configured to have this capability:

+* The [Enterprise Filesystem Service](/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-efs) offers a managed shared filesystem consumed via NFS.
+* The [OVHcloud Cloud Disk Array](/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-cloud-disk-array) offers a managed shared filesystem consumed via CephFS.

 ## Reclaim policies